 Most successful private-label ECG electrode brand owners follow a three-stage progression:

-- Stage 1 (Months 0–6): Tier 1 brand-only relabeling on 2–3 best-selling SKUs (typically Φ50 mm 4.0 mm metal snap, 70.5 × 55 mm offset, Φ30 mm pediatric).
-Validate market acceptance, operational fit, and inventory cash-flow assumptions.
-First annual volume target: 200,000–500,000 pieces.
+- Stage 1 (Months 0–6): Tier 1 brand-only relabeling on 2–3 best-sellers (typically Φ50 mm metal-snap, 70.5 × 55 mm offset, Φ30 mm pediatric).
+Validate market acceptance, operational fit and cash-flow assumptions.

-Receive the complete MedLinket OEM partnership documentation: 4-Tier service capability brief; AAMI EC12 lot-level test reports; FDA 510(k), CE MDR, NMPA, MDSAP certification scans; OEM project timeline template; non-disclosure agreement (NDA) and standard OEM contract framework; reference customer list with contact permissions; product-liability insurance certificate (USD 5M coverage with distributor-as-additional-insured option); and pricing-tier framework based on your SKU set and annual volume.
+Receive the MedLinket OEM partnership documentation: the 4-tier capability brief; AAMI EC12 lot-level test reports; FDA 510(k), CE MDR, NMPA and MDSAP certification scans; an OEM project-timeline template; an NDA and standard OEM contract framework; a reference list (with contact permissions); the product-liability insurance certificate (coverage up to USD 5M, with a distributor-as-additional-insured option on request); and a pricing-tier framework based on your SKU set and annual volume.

 💬 WhatsApp our OEM partnership team: +852 6467 3105